-This manual provides information which will help you fly safely and keep your wing in good condition.
-If, after reading this booklet, you have any further questions or uncertainties, please do not hesitate to contact Gradient or any authorised Gradient dealer and we will gladly answer all your questions.
+This manual provides information which will help you to fly safely and to keep your wing in a good condition.
+If, after reading this booklet, you have any further questions or if you are uncertain about anything, please do not hesitate to contact Gradient or any authorised Gradient dealer.
+We will gladly answer all your questions.

-We would be pleased to receive your feedback when you get to know your Avax XC5.
+We would be pleased to receive your feedback when you get to know your Xstyle.